gbaptista/sublime-3-shell-exec/README.md

 // Enable or Disable the Debug infos (for plugin developers).
 "shell_exec_debug": false,

-// Name of the System Exec command box.
+// Name of the Shell Exec command box.
-"shell_exec_title": "System Exec",
+"shell_exec_title": "Shell Exec",

 // Defines where the command should be executed: false, "project_folder", "file_folder"
 // If "project_folder" is set, will execute: cd project_folder && your_commnad.